mmm111mmm/inacityinthefuture/02-methods/01-methods.md

 ## What does a method look like?

 You know what they look like.
-But you don't know you know.

 Look at this outline of Java program:

 ```
 class Main {